uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/first-impressions-on-my-first-non-google-email-provider/index.md

 I will be going to skip a bit of the features since I haven't got used to it yet.
 But one thing that interests me to use more and more is the DavFS/WebDav feature.
-Although, there documentation was not really accurate nor informative about it.
+Although, their documentation was not really accurate nor informative about it.
 Yes, they have a documentation but what I mean is, it feels rushed.

 Other features are mentioned in